 Students taking this course may select one topic from a list of topics to be announced in the semester immediately prior to that in which they are taken.
-Assessment: 100% coursework.
-Prerequisite: PSYC1001.

 PSYC2038.
 Psychology of language (6 credits)

 A study of the cognitive processes involved in language comprehension and production, including the acquisition of native as well as second languages, the biological and cognitive bases of language learning and use, the psychology of reading and reading disabilities, the comparison of psychological aspects of the Chinese language and other languages, and bilingualism.